 Learn to dehydrate grapefruit to store in your pantry all year.
-They are great for adding to water and teas, flavor tea blends, bake with, cook with, and so much more!
+They are great for adding to water and teas, flavoring tea blends, and so much more!

 Grapefruit can make a great first dehydrator project because it's a basic slice and dry application - and they are so beautiful after!